-Lecture, three hours; demonstration, one hour; one required field trip in the semester.
+Lectures, three hours; demonstrations, one hour; one required field trip in the semester.

 Prerequisite: high school biological science or the equivalent, or consent of the instructor.

 The biology of our environment, the common animals and some plants of southern California; their interrelationships, and their relationship to climate.